GroupDT/BOKAdBlocks/README.md

 Note: the Google Tagmanager does not currently track video plays.
 These statistics should be gathered from YouTube channel analytics.

-## GTM/variables/js
+## The "Backend" Directory
-Bespoke JavaScript snippets are included in this repository, but are not needed when implementing the advert code into the website.
+Bespoke JavaScript snippets and formatting files are included in this repository, but are not needed when implementing the advert code into the website.
 These snippets are for the back-end GTM configuration only.

 ## Changelog